PowerShell/platyPS/README.md

 New-ExternalHelp .\docs -OutputPath en-US\
 ```

-* Congratulations, now you can keep your help files in markdown!
+* **Congratulations**, your help is now in markdown!

 ### platyPS markdown schema

 Unfortunately, you cannot just write any Markdown, as platyPS expects Markdown to be authored in a **particular way**.
-We have defined a [**schema**](platyPS.schema.md) to determine how parameters are described, where scripts examples are shown and, so on through out the structure of cmdlet documentation.
+We have defined a [**schema**](platyPS.schema.md) to determine how parameters are described, where scripts examples are shown, and so on.

+The schema closely resembles the existing output format of the `Get-Help` cmdlet in PowerShell.

 If you break the schema in your markdown, you will get error message from `New-ExternalHelp` and would not be able to generate extrenal help.
 It may be fine for some scenarios, i.e. you want to have online-only version of your help.

-The schema closely resembles the existing output format of the `Get-Help` cmdlet in PowerShell.

 ## [Usage](docs)